 How to Do the Plate Pinch

 Pull-ups on their own are a great grip-strengthener.
-After all, you’re supporting your own bodyweight with nothing but your hands.
-That said, when regular pull-ups become easier, gripping a towel is an easy (and cheap) way to make the more far more challenging — specifically on your grip.
-This version focuses on the forearms because of the neutral grip and the difficulty of pulling yourself up and lowering yourself from a towel.
+After all, you’re supporting your own body weight with nothing but your hands.
+That said, when regular pull-ups become too easy, gripping a towel instead of a bar is a great way to make them far more challenging — specifically on your grip.

 Benefits of the Towel Pull-Up